Aïda Muluneh

-Aïda Muluneh (born 1974) is an Ethiopian photographer and contemporary artist based in Addis Ababa.
-She does commercial work as well as photojournalism in Addis Ababa and elsewhere.
+Aïda Muluneh (born 1974, Addis Ababa, Ethiopia) Ethiopian photographer, educator, and entrepreneur known for her Afrofuturist photography that incorporates vibrant colours and body painting to create surreal scenes.

 Muluneh won the European Union Prize at African Photography Encounters and the CRAF International Award of Photography.
-In 2020, Muluneh was given the Award for Photographic Curatorship of the Royal Photographic Society.
+In 2020, she was given the Award for Photographic Curatorship of the Royal Photographic Society.

+In 2019, Aïda became the first black woman to co-curate the Nobel Peace Prize Exhibition, and in 2020, the Nobel Peace Prize was awarded to the World Food Program.
+To mark this momentous occasion, Muluneh created a collection that embodied her profound artistic vision.
+Specifically, focusing on displaying how hunger has been used as a weapon of war throughout history.

 Biography

 Muluneh was born in Addis Ababa, Ethiopia in 1974.
 She spent her childhood in Cyprus, Greece, the UK, and Yemen before settling in Canada in 1985.
 As a teenager, Muluneh attended Western Canada High School in Alberta, Canada.
-While there, she was on the school's basketball team and had grand aspirations of becoming a basketball star.
-She also dreamed of becoming a lawyer or excelling in a similarly respectable profession.
-These dreams took an unexpected turn when her art teacher opened up a disused darkroom for his students and gave her a camera to use.
+While there, she was on the school's basketball team and had aspirations of becoming a basketball star.
+She also thought of becoming a lawyer or excelling in a similar prestigious profession.
+These plans took an unexpected turn, when her art teacher opened up a disused darkroom for his students and gave her a camera to use.
 Although Muluneh began shooting photographs in high school, she did not imagine it as a career until her grandfather, who lived in Ethiopia, came to visit her family.
-He had served in the Ethiopian Air Force but enjoyed painting in his spare time.
+He had served in the Ethiopian Air Force, and enjoyed painting in his spare time.
 He saw something in her work and told her to continue to work as an artist, rather than putting off her passion as a hobby.
 She received her BA in film, radio, and television from Howard University in 2000.
-After her studies, she worked as a photojournalist at the Washington Post, and since then, her work has been shown in many publications.
+After her studies, she worked as a photojournalist at the Washington Post, and since then, her work has been shown in several publications.
 She has since returned to Ethiopia and is based in Addis Ababa.